EduPonz/easynmea/docs/rst/installation/cmake_options.rst

 CMake Options
 -------------

-*OpenNMEA* provides several CMake options that can be used to build or exclude certain library modules.
+*EasyNMEA* provides several CMake options that can be used to build or exclude certain library modules.

 .. list-table::
     :header-rows: 1